CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

   Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison (with array size on the independent axis).

+### Scan

 ![](writeup/scan_all.png)

 For our scan implementations, we first present you a plot of runtime for all dataset collected.
 However, this is not very useful for distinguishing interesting points and extracting meaningful explanations.
-Therefore, we extracted a specific subrange of power-of-two array sizes and normalized them with respect performance of our CPU scan for a closer observation.
+Therefore, we extracted a specific subrange of power-of-two array sizes and normalized them with respect to the performance of our CPU scan for a closer observation.

 ![](writeup/scan_po2_relative_1.png)
 ![](writeup/scan_po2_relative_2.png)

 This relative plot showcases that for lower array sizes (approximately up to 2^18), CPU scan implementation outperforms all other parallel schemes by a huge margin, especially at very small array sizes.
 However, once the array sizes become big enough that it actually takes the CPU a significant amount of time to process all entries serially, the benefit of parallelism kicks in.
 We can observe that from array size of 2^19 ~ 2^20 onwards, all parallel implementations out-scale the performance of CPU scan by multiple factors.
 Work-efficient parallelism outperforms CPU scan by more than a double (or less than halve the time taken).

+### Compaction

 ![](writeup/compact_all.png)